0108khushi/Dish-from-Ingredients/README.md

 # Dish-from-Ingredients
-The project aims to suggest dish from the image of available ingredients.
+The project aims to suggest dish from the image of available ingredients.<br />
-This uses the following libraries and dependencies :
+This uses the following libraries and dependencies :<br />
--> Bing Image Downloader for Dataset
+-> Bing Image Downloader for Dataset<br />
--> Basic steps of Data Augmentation using Keras
+-> Basic steps of Data Augmentation using Keras<br />
--> GroundedSAM for auto-annotations if images
+-> GroundedSAM for auto-annotations if images<br />
--> YoloV8 for Object Detection
+-> YoloV8 for Object Detection<br />